 2. Breakout Prevention

 Stress is known to cause breakouts.
 Iodine helps manage hormone levels in the thyroid.
-Iodine helps to regulate thyroid hormone and your entier body metabolism, it is also useful to rejuvenates your skin and hair.
+Also used to regulate thyroid hormone and your entier body metabolism, it is also useful to rejuvenates your skin and hair.

 Iodine helps to repair skin, keep skin hydrated, and make skin smoother.
 If you apply iodine on your skin, you can better manage your stress and keep breakouts to a minimum.